Margaret Ritchie School of Family and Consumer Sciences

 Graduate Studies

 The Margaret Ritchie School of Family and Consumer Sciences offers graduate course work and research opportunities to address concerns facing individuals, families, and communities at all levels of society.
 An integrated approach prepares students for the complexities of our global society through the analysis and application of relevant theories, practices, teaching, research, and outreach.
 One of the greatest strengths of teaching, research, and outreach found in FCS is its interdisciplinary nature.
 As each sub-discipline within the diverse FCS field gains strength in scholarship, each also finds richness in collaborations.
 Theoretical frameworks guiding much of our work center on systems theory and human ecological models and are, as appropriate, also grounded in basic science.
 We strive to answer our research questions utilizing expertise from the sub-disciplines, creating deeper thinking within the field of FCS and across the university.
-This is what makes FCS a powerhouse in teaching, research, and outreach.

 Graduate students apply communication, analytical, evaluation, and synthesis skills to the study of families and consumers through classroom, practice, teaching, and research experiences.
 The school's world-class Child Development Laboratory provides a unique resource for both teaching and research activities for all FCS sub-disciplines.
 Internships in community agencies and business, practical experience in teaching and supervision, and graduate teaching and research assistantships also provide valuable graduate student training.
 Graduate student research is closely aligned with faculty interests that currently include early childhood education, young children’s cognitive and social-emotional development, at-risk youth, maternal and infant health and nutrition, human milk and breastfeeding, nutrition and cognition, food safety, family and consumer sciences education, the international apparel industry, design scholarship, and cultural and historical aspects of dress.
-The program can also prepare students to be teachers in public schools and community colleges; child or human development specialists in public and private organizations such as nonprofit and social services agencies, hospitals, childcare centers, and the extension system; and for the future pursuit of the doctoral degrees in family and consumer sciences, social work, education, human development, nutrition, and related fields.
+The program can also prepare students to be teachers in public schools and community colleges; to be child or human development specialists in public and private organizations such as nonprofit and social services agencies, hospitals, childcare centers, and the extension system; and to future pursuits of doctoral degrees in family and consumer sciences, social work, education, human development, nutrition, and related fields.